 How does it spread?

-In the case of human-to-human transmission of the virus, it often happens when someone comes into contact with the infected persons secretions, such as a cough, sneeze or handshake.
+In the case of human-to-human transmission of the virus, it often happens when someone comes into contact with the infected person’s secretions, such as a cough or sneeze, or through a handshake.

 While the panic surrounding the new strain of Coronavirus is being widely covered in British media, precautions are being rapidly introduced to ensure that the virus does not spread any further than it already has.

 Again, similar to the common cold, there is no cure for Coronavirus and the symptoms usually go away on their own with rest, although severe cases may need hospital support.
 Doctors may additionally be able to relieve symptoms with certain medications.